 Associate Dean of Institutional Diversity and Inclusiveness, David L. Brennan Professor of Law, and Professor of Epidemiology and Biostatistics, School of Medicine

 - Health Care Regulation

 - Health Policy Dual Degrees: JD/MPH

-Ruqaiijah A. Yearby is the Oliver C. Schroeder Jr. Distinguished Research Scholar, Professor of Law, and Associate Director of the Law-Medicine Center at Case Western Reserve University School of Law.
+Faculty BiographyRuqaiijah A. Yearby is the David L. Brennan Professor and Associate Dean of Institutional Diversity and Inclusiveness at Case Western Reserve University School of Law.
 A nationally and internationally recognized scholar and presenter, Yearby’s scholarship focuses on two emerging fields of health law: 1) racial disparities in health care and 2) law, justice and medical research.
-She recently presented her work on law, justice and medical research at the Oxford Global Health and Bioethics International Conference in Oxford, England.

-Due to her expertise in these areas, she has served as a book proposal reviewer for Oxford University Press and Cambridge University Press, as well as a grant reviewer for the Wellcome Trust (the United Kingdom's largest non-governmental source of funds for biomedical research).
-Her scholarship has also been used in law and social science classes at schools such as NYU, Fordham, and University of California Berkeley.
+Due to her expertise in these areas, she recently presented her work on law, justice and medical research at the Oxford Global Health and Bioethics International Conference in Oxford, England and has served as a book proposal reviewer for Oxford University Press and Cambridge University Press, as well as a grant reviewer for the Wellcome Trust (the United Kingdom's largest non-governmental source of funds for biomedical research).
+Her scholarship has also been used in law and social science classes at schools such as NYU, Fordham and University of California Berkeley.